Harwich International railway station: British Railways (1948-1994)

-Parkeston Quay was the base port for three troop ships serving the British Army of the Rhine operation in Germany via the Hook of Holland.
-The vessels employed were the Vienna, Empire Parkeston and Empire Wansbeck.
+After World War 2 Harwich became a major route for troops to Europe during the Cold War and Parkeston Quay was the base port for three troop ships serving the British Army of the Rhine operation in Germany via the Hook of Holland.
+The vessels initially employed were the Vienna, Empire Parkeston and Empire Wansbeck.
+In the 1960s Ro-Ro ferries started operating and the three ships were retired.